-When he is not working or serving as a lay minister for the Church of Jesus Christ of Latter-day Saints, Hutchins enjoys playing basketball, board games, and the piano; wrestling with his five children; and walking the streets or trails of Fort Collins with Alana.
-You can learn more about his sartorial vision--alternately described as vintage Big Bird or avant garde barbershop--in this recent interview or listen to him pontificate on Moby-Dick here.
+When he is not working or serving as a lay minister for the Church of Jesus Christ of Latter-day Saints, Dr. Hutchins enjoys playing basketball, board games, and the piano; wrestling with his eight children; and walking the streets or trails of Fort Collins with his wife, Alana.
+You can learn more about his sartorial vision--alternately described as vintage Big Bird and avant garde barbershop--in this interview.

 This course will examine gendered stereotypes undergirding the theorization and historical persecution of witches as well as the rich archive of artistic responses to these stereotypes, in works that perpetuated, complicated and, eventually, subverted conventions of the tradition.
 The figure of the witch is grounded in theological history, scientific discourse, and sexual politics, so students will approach the wide range of texts, images, and films we study from various disciplinary perspectives, including women’s studies, history, psychology, sociology, queer studies, literature, and religious studies.
 This diversity of approaches and the class’s sweeping chronological scope will require students to consider the synergies and discordances of works from radically different contexts in order to formulate persuasive arguments that explain how the idea of witchcraft has shaped and continues to influence Western understandings of gender and sexuality.